|

 After

-later said, "Once you have swung a pickax that will reveal the curve of a
+He later said, "Once you have swung a pickax that will reveal the curve of

-street four thousand years covered over which was once an active,
+a street four thousand years covered over which was once an active, much-traveled

-much-traveled highway, you are never quite the same again."
-The
+highway, you are never quite the same again."
+The experience inspired

-of San Luis Rey (1927), was about a group of unrelated characters who are
+The Bridge of San Luis Rey (1927), was about a group of unrelated

-all killed by the collapse of a bridge in Peru.
-It was a roaring
+characters who are all killed by the collapse of a bridge in Peru.
+It

 Pulitzer Prize.

-was working at the University of Chicago, he began experimenting with a series of
+Wilder was working at the University of Chicago, he began experimenting with

 included a muse-like character called the Stage Manager who knew everything

-Wilder said, "Our claim, our hope, our despair are in the mind—not in
+lived.
+Wilder said, "Our claim, our hope, our despair are in the mind—not

 and a passion to know what life means to us."